bluesky-social/atproto/.changeset/honest-coats-add.md

 "@atproto/xrpc-server": minor
 ---

-Use Buffer instead of ArrayBuffer form pipe through handler result
+Use Buffer instead of ArrayBuffer in pipe through handler result